 Middle School Public Debate (MSPDP) is a parliamentary style debate where three person teams compete.
 Teams consist of participants in grades 5 through 8.

-Session 1, Policy Debate for Experience LD Debaters, is intended for policy debaters as well as experienced Lincoln-Douglas Debaters looking to learn more about policy debate and its application to Lincoln-Douglas Debate.
+Session 1, Policy Debate is intended for policy debaters as well as experienced Lincoln-Douglas Debaters looking to learn more about policy debate and its application to Lincoln-Douglas Debate.
 Students should have participated on a competitive team for at least one season.

-Beginners can enroll in any of the sessions except for Session 1, Policy Debate for Experienced Lincoln-Douglas Debaters.
+Beginners can enroll in any of the sessions except for Session 1, Policy Debate.